Get

 1. Cat Carrier

 If you don’t already have a cat carrier, invest in a suitable one well before the moving date.
 The carrier should be secure but cozy and well-ventilated.
+Ideally, the top part should come off completely.
 If you’re going to be flying your cat to their new home, make sure that the carrier is airline-approved.
-Spend some time getting your cat used to the carrier.
+Allow some time to get your cat used to the carrier.

 You can do this by leaving it open in various spots around the house.
 Line it with blankets or items of clothing that are covered in the family’s and your kitty’s scent to provide a sense of comfort and familiarity.
 You can even place treats inside it to tempt your cat to enter or reward them with treats when they inspect the interior.
 If you feel like it wouldn’t undo any good work, you can even take your cat for short trips in the carrier to get them used to traveling.